Pre-Lay Survey of Vineyard Wind’s Export Cable Route Underway

 Located 15 miles (approximately 24 kilometres) off the coast of Martha’s Vineyard, Vineyard Wind 1 is the first commercial-scale offshore wind farm in the US to achieve financial close and, at USD 2.3 billion, represents one of the largest investments in a single renewable energy project in the country.

-The wind farm, which entered construction in November last year, will feature 62 GE Haliade-X 13 MW wind turbine scheduled to produce first power next year.
+The wind farm, which entered construction in November last year, will feature 62 GE Haliade-X 13 MW wind turbines, scheduled to produce first power next year.

 Once fully operational, the wind farm will generate enough electricity for more than 400,000 homes and businesses in the Commonwealth of Massachusetts.